hpc/mpifileutils/doc/markdown/dfilemaker.1.md

     1MB to 5MB.

 -w, \--width=*min*-*max*
-:   Specify the width of the filesystem tree to generate.
+:   Specify the width of the file system tree to generate.
 The width will be
     selected at random within the bounds of min and max.
 The width of the tree is determined by counting directories.
 The default width is set to 10 min, 20 max.